converged-computing/mummi-experiments/experiments/aws-march-2025/mummi-operator/README.md

 Final results:

  - cpu-static-1 is final for CPU
- - gpu-static-1 is final for GPU
+ - XXX is final for GPU

 ## Experiments